What every small business website needs. Our website requirement Checklist

 A secure hosting platform

-Secure hosting means a secure website which in turn means a user can entrust their information on your website.
+Secure hosting means a secure website which in turn means a user can entrust their information to your website.
 Image your business website getting hacked defaced and then somebody places some suspicious redirects to other websites.
 This will immediately damage the reputation and trust in your business.

 A page dedicated to the products or services you offer.